Data Centers in Palestine

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps located within Palestine, as of September 2025.
-Organizations connect to hyperscale clouds like AWS, Azure, and Google Cloud by procuring private network extensions to points of presence in Tel Aviv, Israel, or Amman, Jordan.
+Direct Cloud On-Ramps There are no direct cloud on-ramps located within Palestine.
+Businesses requiring dedicated cloud access must use private network extensions or IPsec VPNs to connect to cloud provider points of presence in nearby hubs, such as Tel Aviv, Israel.

 Power Analysis

-Power infrastructure presents a primary operational challenge for any high-availability workload in Palestine.
+Power infrastructure presents significant operational challenges and must be a primary consideration for any deployment.

-Average Cost Of Power The estimated cost for industrial power ranges from $0.15 to $0.25 per kWh, as of September 2025.
-This rate is relatively high for the region, reflecting a near-total reliance on imported fossil fuels for generation and affecting total cost of ownership.
+Average Cost Of Power The estimated cost for industrial power ranges from ₪0.55 to ₪0.70 per kWh as of September 2025.
+This rate is relatively high for the region and can impact the total cost of ownership for significant deployments.

-Power Grid Reliability The power grid is subject to frequent and sometimes prolonged disruptions.
-Data center operators must implement extensive on-site power generation and battery backup systems to ensure uptime, as grid stability cannot be assumed.
+Power Grid Reliability The national power grid experiences frequent inconsistencies.
+Data center operators and tenants must plan for substantial on-site power generation and battery backup systems to achieve reliable uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts The limited number of data centers are situated to serve the main economic and population centers, such as Ramallah.
-Proximity enables lower-latency services for government, financial, and non-governmental organizations operating locally.
+Proximity To Key Business Districts Data center facilities are situated to serve the main economic and administrative centers, including Ramallah.
+Proximity enables lower latency for government services, financial institutions, and local software companies.

-Regional Market Reach The digital market is exclusively focused on serving the domestic Palestinian population in the West Bank and Gaza.
-It does not function as a hub for broader regional service delivery.
+Regional Market Reach The market's primary focus is serving the Palestinian territories.
+Due to geopolitical and infrastructure constraints, it is not positioned as a hub for broader regional service delivery.

 Natural Disaster Risk

-Palestine has a high overall risk profile, according to the INFORM Risk Index, with a score of 6.4 out of 10 as of September 2025.
-This rating is heavily influenced by human and institutional factors rather than natural disasters alone.
+Palestine has a high overall risk profile (6.4/10), according to the INFORM Risk Index as of September 2025.
+This rating is heavily influenced by human and institutional factors rather than natural disasters.

-Risks from river floods, tropical cyclones, coastal floods, and drought are rated as minimal or non-existent.
-The primary natural hazard consideration for infrastructure planning is moderate seismic activity.
+Risks from river floods, tropical cyclones, coastal floods, and drought are rated as negligible.